YFK-International Kashmir Lobby Group

 YFK-International Kashmir Lobby Group (Youth Forum for Kashmir) (full name) is a non-governmental organization working on strategies for peaceful conflict resolution and protection of human rights in the disputed region of Jammu & Kashmir (Indian-administered and Pakistan-administered Kashmir).
 Headquartered in Islamabad, Pakistan, YFK is a registered NGO run by rotating teams of specialists in human rights, diplomacy, and international law, drawn from university scholars and students, journalists, members of the academia, young political activists, and human rights defenders from mainly Pakistan and AJK (Azad Kashmir).
 This includes young Kashmiris from refugee families that sought exile in Pakistan after escaping violence in Kashmir post-1989.
-The organization advocates for the right to self-determination for Kashmiris through a plebiscite to decide whether Kashmir joins India or Pakistan, as provisioned under United Nations Security Council Resolution 47.The OIC Grneral's Special Envoy for Jammu and Kashmir Ambassador Yousef Aldoubeay delivered a keynote adress at a "Conflict Resolution Workshop Resolution Workshop" organized by YFK in collaboration with ISSI.
+The organization advocates for the right to self-determination for Kashmiris through a plebiscite to decide whether Kashmir joins India or Pakistan, as provisioned under United Nations Security Council Resolution 47.The OIC Grneral's Special Envoy for Jammu and Kashmir Ambassador Yousef Aldoubeay delivered a keynote address at a "Conflict Resolution Workshop Resolution Workshop" organized by YFK in collaboration with ISSI.